 Applicants should have: a good 4-year degree, equivalent to a UK honours degree, preferably upper 2nd class level or above.
 Candidates holding the equivalent of a good 2nd class lower degree may also apply.
 Degree certificates and academic transcripts must be provided; preferred degree disciplines are Law; Economics; Geology; Petroleum or Mining Engineering; Finance.
 Work experience in the energy/natural resources industry is an advantage, though it is not a strict requirement for admission to the LLM.
-The minimum English Language Proficiency requirements are IELTS 6.5, or TOEFL 603 or 250 on the computer-based test.
+For full entry requirements, please see website.

 Months of entry